-Free admission to regularly scheduled historic home tours at Redcliffe, Rose Hill and Hampton plantations (maximum four people per visit)
+- Free admission to regularly scheduled historic home tours at Redcliffe, Rose Hill and Hampton plantations (maximum four people per visit)

-Free admission to the historic lighthouse at Hunting Island State Park (maximum four people per visit)
+- Free admission to the historic lighthouse at Hunting Island State Park (maximum four people per visit)

-Free admission to the historic Atalaya castle at Huntington Beach State Park (maximum four people per visit)
+- Free admission to the historic Atalaya Castle at Huntington Beach State Park (maximum four people per visit)

-The pass can be purchased at any South Carolina state park, at the South Carolina State Park Service central ofﬁce in Columbia, at the State House Gift Shop located in the South Carolina State House or by calling 803-734-0156.
+Passes can be purchased at any South Carolina state park, at the South Carolina State Park Service central ofﬁce in Columbia, at the State House Gift Shop located in the South Carolina State House or by calling 803-734-0156.
 Applicants must be able to provide documentation proving eligibility.